-This blog was co-authored by Joanne Flynn, Jim Bosserman and Debbie Gower.
-This article brings together perspectives and research from three strategic performance and learning and development professionals.
+This blog was co-authored by Joanne Flynn, Jim Bosserman, and Debbie Gower.
+This article combines perspectives and research from three strategic performance and learning and development professionals.

 Part 5 – Learning & Development Series

-“In the end, we expect our people capability to improve and our results to be better.” - David Novak, CEO of YUM!
+“In the end, we expect our people capability to improve and our results to be better.” - said David Novak, CEO of YUM!
 Brands

 How many other leaders have utilized learning to improve the performance of their business as effectively as David Novak?
 It is our observation that while many have utilized learning as a catalyst for improving business results, there are other leaders who, in looking back, would observe that they wished they had spent more time and effort on improving the capability of their workforce.

-In this case study, the role of learning and development (L&D) varied through the four transformations and the business results were dramatically different. t’s not uncommon for businesses to be distracted and forget about the power of learning to help improve the performance and accelerate the pace of change of the business and its people.
+In this case study, the role of learning and development (L&D) varied through the four transformations, and the business results were dramatically different.
+It’s not uncommon for businesses to be distracted and forget about the power of learning to help improve performance and accelerate the pace of change of the business and its people.

-Our observation is that learning is not an expense, but is an investment in the future of both your people and the your organization.
-As David Novak found throughout his career, there is a big ROI on the investment in an aligned, dynamic and well-structured learning effort.
+Our observation is that learning is not an expense but an investment in the future of your people and your organization.
+As David Novak found throughout his career, there is a significant ROI on the investment in an aligned, dynamic, and well-structured learning effort.
 Other leaders also feel the same.

-Jack Welch has been famously quoted through the years that, “An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.”
+Jack Welch has been famously quoted, “An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.”
 Pair that sentiment with “Giving people self-confidence is by far the most important thing I can do.
 Because then they will act.”
-Certainly not many criticize what Welch was able to accomplish with this mindset during his leadership tenure at GE.
+Indeed not many criticize what Welch accomplished with this mindset during his leadership tenure at GE.